 Figure out what tools you are going to use and make sure that all team-members have accounts ahead of time.
 Nothing worse than waiting for one person to figure out their Trello login.
 Have a schedule going into the sprint and stick as closely to the schedule as possible.
 Make sure that all of the team members will have consistent high-speed internet access or will be able to join through the phone and see the progress to contribute through other ways.
 Make sure that the whole team understands what supplies they need to have on hand and has had time to grab them before you run through a design sprint.

 This can be even more challenging on conference calls where it’s easier for people to cut off or interrupt.
-We don’t have the same queues to aide us in knowing when someone has finished a thought.
+We don’t have the same cues to aide us in knowing when someone has finished a thought.
 As a facilitator, try to make sure everyone has an equal voice.
 If someone hasn’t spoken up or is getting cut off, make sure that they have space to speak by asking them if they have more to speak on the idea or topic.

 When participating in a design sprint, try to treat it like you’re in the room together.
 Close down Slack and email.
 Don’t check Twitter.
 Leave your phone in another room.
 Remain focused on the people on the screen in front of you.
 To help me with the inevitable distraction, I’ll hook up to an external display and place my keyboard and mouse out of reach when they’re not needed.
 This also helps create some space for sketching supplies and handwritten notes.